kofaysi/NBS-tilde-vlna/README.md

 ## Getting Started

-Download NBSa.zip and NBSr.zip and install them as plugins in a Joomla site.
-See the settings of both plugins for details.
+Download NBSP.zip and install as a plugin on a Joomla site.
+See the settings for the plugin for details.

 ### Prerequisites

-Tested on Joomla 3.9.2
+Tested on Joomla 3.9.14

 ## Built With